 Mrs. Blandings said she wanted a white kitchen, “but not a cold, antiseptic, hospital white.”

-*Update: a reader sent me these promotional stills taken in the kitchen (thanks Marija!):
+A reader sent me this promotional still taken in the kitchen (thanks Marija!):

 Did you know it was based on a bestselling book by Eric Hodgins? (affiliate link)